 TeamViewer IDs are based on various hardware and software characteristics and are automatically generated by TeamViewer.
 The TeamViewer servers check the validity of these IDs before every connection.

 Prospective customers who inquire about the security of TeamViewer regularly ask about encryption.
 Understandably, the risk that a third party could monitor the connection or that the TeamViewer access data is being tapped is feared most.
 However, the reality is that rather primitive attacks are often the most dangerous ones.

 Find a detailed description of the Brute-Force protection here:

 TeamViewer has been designed to work without opening up specific ports to make a connection, and you also do not need to turn off your firewall.

 TeamViewers powerful software allows you to keep your device fully secured while making or performing remote connections.

 Find a detailed description of the TeamViewer Ports and more information here:

 Destination IP Addresses

 The TeamViewer software will connect you to your partner via the most suitable router.
-The location of the router depends on many parameters, mainly on availability and performance.
+The router's location depends on many parameters, mainly availability and performance.
 Our master server infrastructure is located in Germany.
 These servers use a number of different IP address ranges, which are also frequently changing.
 As such, we are unable to provide a list of our server IPs.
 However, all of our IP addresses have PTR records that resolve to *.teamviewer.com.
 You can use this to restrict the destination IP addresses that you allow through your firewall or proxy server.

-Having said that, from a security point-of-view this should not really be necessary – TeamViewer only ever initiates outgoing data connections through a firewall, so it is sufficient to simply block all incoming connections on your firewall and only allow outgoing connections over port 5938, regardless of the destination IP address.
+Having said that, from a security point-of-view, this should not really be necessary – TeamViewer only ever initiates outgoing data connections through a firewall, so it is sufficient to block all incoming connections on your firewall simply and only allow outgoing connections over port 5938, regardless of the destination IP address.